 If you are a car geek, you must have noticed that some Ford trucks are also labeled as Fx4.
 Well, this isn’t any detailing error.
-It refers to the off-road packages, I.e., specifically designed upgrades that enhance the off-road abilities of Ford’s typical 4x4s.
+It’s Ford off-road package.

 While the package for each specific model differs, below is a list of Fx4’s enthralling advanced features that distinguish it from 4×4: